-Near him, naloxone was strewn on the street, wedged in a chain-link fence, tucked in a drawstring bag and spread out on folding tables outside the Penn North Metro stop.
+Near him, naloxone was strewn on the street, wedged in a chain-link fence, tucked in a drawstring bag and spread on folding tables outside the Penn North Metro stop.

-But Bradley said the streets were quieter than usual, and he wondered if the people who most needed the support were actually receiving it.
+But Bradley said the streets were quieter than usual, and he wondered if the people who most needed the support were receiving it.

 Increased police activity was keeping some away, he said, while others remained shaken by what they’d witnessed.